sandstorm-io/sandstorm-rawapi-example/README.md

 7. Open your local Sandstorm.
 The app should be visible there.
 8. Ctrl+C in the terminal running `make dev` to disconnect.

+_Note: You can ignore the bogus warning about `getaddrinfo` and static linking -- the app will never actually call `getaddrinfo`.
+We statically link the binary so that there's no need to include shared libs in the package, making it smaller and simpler._

 ## Building your own

 You can use this code as a starting point for your own app.